mishioo/zeetoo/README.md

 Configuration is stored in `[User]/AppData/Local/zeetoo/backuper/config.ini` file.
 After scheduling backup task this file should not be moved.
 It can be modified though, backup task will be done with this modified guidelines from now on.
 Scheduling new backup task, even using different configuration file, will override previous task, unless task_name in this file is specifically changed.

-Conflicts encountered during backup are solved using time of last modification of conflicting files.
-If file with the same name is already present in backup destination directory, action to conduct will be chosen as follows:
-- if source file is newer than backup version, the second will be overridden;
-- if both files have the same last modification time, file will not be copied;
-- if backup version is newer, it will be renamed to oldname_last-modification-time.ext and source file will be copied, preserving both versions.

 ## confsearch

 Performs a conformational search on set of given molecules.
+Takes a .mol file (or number of them) as an input and saves a list of generated conformers to specified .sdf file.
+Some restriction on this process may be given: a number of conformers to generate, a minimum RMSD value, a maximum energy difference, a maximum number of optimization cycles, and a set of constraints for force field optimization.

 ## fixgvmol

 .mol files created with GaussView (GV5 at least) lack some information, namely a mol version and END line.
 Without it some programs might not be able to read such files.
 This script adds these pieces of information to .mol files missing them.

 ## getcdx

 Extracts all embedded ChemDraw files from a .docx document and saves it in a separate directory (which might be specified by user), using in-text description of schemes/drawings as file names.
 It may be specified if description of the scheme/drawing is located above or underneath it (the former is default).
 Finally, It may be specified how long filename should be.

 ## gofproc

 Extracts information about molecule energy and imaginary frequencies from given set of Gaussian output files with *freq* job performed.
 Extracted data might be written to stdout or to specified .xlsx file at the end of the file or appended to a row, based on name of the file parsed.
 Calculations, that did not converged are reported separately.

 ## sdf_to_gjf

 Writes molecules contained in an .sdf file to a set of .gjf files in accordance with the guidelines given by user.

 # Requirements